phillipn/Match_Clone/README.md

   * bug with update on profile about_me
   * force user to complete surveys
   * have geokit take in ip address and geocode lat long and address
+  * add Drop down for religion on profile edit page
+  * only have one religion data column
+  * only have one gender or orientation column
+  * remove update for personality on edit controller
+  * edit file upload on edit page